shutterstock/rickshaw/README.md

 After doing a build you can run the tests with the command: `npm test`

-For more availible options see the [package.json](package.json) scripts section.
+For more available options see the [package.json](package.json) scripts section.

 ## Contributing